snuhcs-course/swpp-2025-project-team-14/README.md

 [▶️ Demo Videos](https://drive.google.com/file/d/1Xdco83sr80qsVEQAtJbNjE5fvYkctAys/view?usp=sharing)

 > 💡 If the video doesn’t automatically play, right-click the link and choose **“Open in new tab”** or **“Save link as…”** to download it.

+---

+## 📘 Academic Background

+- Expressive emotional journaling interventions[^1],[^2]
+- Five-Factor Model (FFM)[^3]
+- IPIP-NEO-PI personality indicators[^4],[^5],[^6]
+- CBT-based cognitive restructuring[^7]
+- ACT-based acceptance and value-driven behavior change[^8]
+- Emotional intelligence theory[^9]

+[^1]: Pennebaker, J. W., & Chung, C. K. (2011). *Expressive writing: Connections to physical and mental health*.
+Oxford Handbook of Health Psychology.
+[^2]: Baikie, K. A., & Wilhelm, K. (2005). *Emotional and physical health benefits of expressive writing*.
+Advances in Psychiatric Treatment, 11(5), 338–346.
+[^3]: McCrae, R. R., & Costa, P. T. (1987). *Validation of the five-factor model of personality across instruments and observers*.
+Journal of Personality and Social Psychology, 52(1), 81–90.
+[^4]: Goldberg, L. R., Johnson, J. A., Eber, H. W., Hogan, R., Ashton, M. C., Cloninger, C. R., & Gough, H. C. (2006). *The International Personality Item Pool and the future of public-domain personality measures*.
+Journal of Research in Personality, 40(1), 84–96.
+[^5]: Johnson, J. A. (2014). *Measuring thirty facets of the Five Factor Model with a 120-item public domain inventory: Development of the IPIP-NEO-120*.
+Journal of Research in Personality, 51, 78–89.
+[^6]: Maples, J. L., Guan, L., Carter, N. T., & Miller, J. D. (2014). *A test of the International Personality Item Pool representation of the revised NEO Personality Inventory and development of a 120-item IPIP-based measure of the Five-Factor Model*.
+Psychological Assessment, 26(4), 1070–1084.
+[^7]: Beck, A. T. (1976). *Cognitive Therapy and the Emotional Disorders*.
+New York: International Universities Press.
+[^8]: Hayes, S. C., Strosahl, K. D., & Wilson, K. G. (1999). *Acceptance and Commitment Therapy: An experiential approach to behavior change*.
+New York: Guilford Press.
+[^9]: Salovey, P., & Mayer, J. D. (1990). *Emotional intelligence*.
+Imagination, Cognition and Personality, 9(3), 185–211.